 Felicia smiled affectedly and in the high pitched, adenoidal voice reserved only for eligible men and her hair dresser, she quipped, “We are fiiiine!
 Having cappuccino.
 You want?
 Come sit aney!”

 Donnie sat in the chair that afforded him the best view of his surroundings and looked around.
 Felicia continued to smile like a loon and shifted her bulk at a precipitous right angle towards Donnie’s chair, her hand delicately supporting her chin.
 But Donnie was already distracted by a solitary woman sitting two tables away, engrossed in a book.
 He stared hard, only half hearing what Felicia was chirping into his ear.
 When his hypnotic stare didn’t get the creature to look his way, he devolved in his trademark manner into Neanderthal mode and then there was a bustle and a frenzy as he guffawed, bellowed and produced all manner of primitive-man noises to hassle the object of his current coffee shop infatuation into acknowledging his presence.
-She did finally, by calling for the bill, casting a disdainful look towards the vociferous, geriatric party of 3 and sauntering out into the sunshine.
+She did finally, by calling for the bill, casting a disdainful look towards the voluble, geriatric party of 3 and sauntering out into the sunshine.
 Donnie was woebegone as his buoyant hat came off and he sat there with an inadvertent twinkle on his bald pate.
 But not for long; you can’t keep a socially catastrophic but tirelessly optimistic man down for long.
 And so the next couple of hours were spent sipping coffee and annihilating plates of mutton pies and smoked salmon wraps over boisterous conversation.

 At 3pm, Donnie left the group to join another party at the 80s Club.
 Felicia took back command of her person and her surroundings and the next 30 minutes were spent in a focused wardrobe and character breakdown of the other coffee shop patrons.
 All in all, it had been a charming afternoon!

-On the way home, both women were thoughtful mostly because of the stupor of all the food consumed and partly because of the waning day…. life.
+On the way home, both women were thoughtful mostly because of the stupor of all the food consumed and partly because of the waning day….
+Life.
 Ruwani glanced at her friend who had put her head back against the seat and closed her eyes, blocking out the world perhaps, after spending an afternoon in its fervid embrace.
 She looked outside her window.
 They had stopped at a traffic light.
 A young man on a motorbike was arguing with his female pillion as she pushed away from him clutching a Beverly Street bag to her chest.
 A snot-nosed boy ran across the road with a dripping ice cream cone in his hand, following a hassled mother.
-A tuk tuk driver looked at his phone in distressed anticipation while glancing every so often at the red stop light.
+A tuk tuk driver looked at his phone in distressed anticipation while glancing every so often at the red traffic light.
 The only quietude in the scene outside surrounded a duo of mynahs promenading along the sidewalk in perfect creature harmony.

 Back home and post a shower, Felicia sat at her dressing table looking at her reflection.
 She brushed her hair slowly, the once lustrous strands now feeling meagre and inadequate in her grasp.
 She looked at the lines in her face; each had become a more avid companion as the years had gone by.
-She looked away and out her bedroom window.
+She looked away and out of her bedroom window.
 In the waning twilight she saw a pair of mynahs, frolicsome and songful, performing a last little dance before being blanketed by the stillness of the night.